Mahmood-M-Ali/qPCR-plate-planner/README.md

 ## Workflow

 ### Step 1: Define Samples
 Use the naming convention `Name_Target_Condition` (e.g., `HeLa_CCNA2_IgG`).
 The tool automatically extracts the target gene and condition from each sample name.
-Assign each sample a unique color **ensure that no two samples share the same color**, as this may compromise visual clarity and downstream analysis.
-Specify the role (Control or Condition) and assign each sample to a group.
+Assign each sample a color then Specify the role (Control or Condition) and assign each sample to a group.

 ### Step 2: Design Plate Layout
 Select samples and assign them to wells on Plate A. Supports multiplexing (up to 4 samples per well).